Properly maintaining and caring for the trees on your property is a challenge. Sometimes you might need a bit of help with it.

-An arborist can also work with other woody plants, such as shrubs and hedges, to ensure their health and thus that of your entire landscape.
+A certified arborist can also work with other woody plants, such as shrubs and hedges, to ensure their health and thus that of your entire landscape.

 How to Find an Arborist

 Not everyone who hangs out a shingle to do tree trimming and removal is a certified arborist.
-Make sure that the arborist you hire is certified by the International Society of Arborists.
+Make sure that the tree surgeon you hire is certified by the International Society of Arborists.
 ISA credentialed arborists have demonstrated their training and knowledge in a variety of tree care areas.
 They are required to keep up with continuing education and recertify every three years.
 They are also expected to live up to a code of ethics.

 If you are calling an arborist because of a disaster or incident, such as a storm, then you want to make sure that you call one who has the ISA Tree Risk Assessment Qualification (ISA TRAQ).

 This is a specialist qualification in assessing the risk damaged trees might pose to persons and property.
-This means that the arborist can look at your trees and establish what treatment they might need and whether any trees need to be removed.
+This means that the tree surgeon can look at your trees and establish what treatment they might need and whether any trees need to be removed.
 They can then advise you and help you move from there, whether it involves removal, pruning, or bracing and supporting of trees.

 They might assess a tree based on things such as wind exposure, typical weather, soil conditions, the overall vigor of the tree, etc. While this is particularly important after a storm, you might want to get your trees assessed periodically, particularly if they overhang structures or roadways.

 They will then provide you with mitigation options.
-Some arborists specialize in post-disaster work, working with other disaster response teams to assess your landscaping.
+Some certified arborists specialize in post-disaster work, working with other disaster response teams to assess your landscaping.